Matrix organization: types, pros, cons & examples guide

 How do matrix organizations work?

 Matrix organizations have two or more management reporting structures.
-While this may seem confusing at first, team members typically have a primary manager for their department.
+Team members typically have a primary manager for their department, just like in a traditional hierarchy.
+The difference is that they also report to a project manager for cross-functional work.

 No more silos: Optimizing your organizational structure for stronger cross-team collaboration